Vaccines that Protect Against Infectious Respiratory Diseases

 Vaccines have a long and impressive history.
 Well before we understood how infections worked, in the late 1700s an English physician Edward Jenner learned that giving small amounts of infected material from smallpox victims to others provided them protection from the dreaded disease.
 It was from those learnings that he developed a smallpox vaccine saving countless lives and small-pox has now been eradicated worldwide.
 Since that first vaccine was developed in 1798, we have used that same principle to produce vaccines to almost eliminate many of the formerly deadly childhood infectious diseases from the U.S. In fact, the greatest vaccine success in the modern era has been the near worldwide elimination of polio.

 But it’s not always that simple.
 Try as we might, we have not yet been able to develop successful vaccines to control other important worldwide infections, such as tuberculosis (TB), malaria and HIV.
 In addition, controlling influenza also remains a challenge requiring new vaccines each flu season.
-Most recently, scientists are working tirelessly to create additional vaccines to stop the COVID-19 pandemic.

 How Vaccines Are Approved

 Vaccine and new drug testing are overseen by the Food and Drug Administration (FDA) and are done in a similar way.
+Below is the typical process that FDA expects vaccine developers to follow to provide safety and effectiveness data of a vaccine.

-This stage is randomized, diverse, controlled and include a larger number of participants.
+This stage is randomized, diverse, controlled and includes a larger number of participants.
 Individuals may include children, elderly, and other high-risk groups.
 The goal of this phase is to determine what variables may affect the safety of the vaccine, differences in immune responses, as well as the most effective dosage size and delivery method.

 Emergency Use Authorization for Vaccines Explained | FDA